shy2net/nodejs-angular-starter/README.md

 #### API middlewares

-The api comes with some prepacked middlewares which can be found in the `src/api/middlewares.ts` file:
+The api comes with some prepacked middlewares which can be found in the `src/middlewares` directory:

-- `unhandledErrorMiddleware` - Manages runtime errors the occured within a controller (async error occur in a promise are handled in the postErrorMiddleware).
-- `postResponseMiddleware` -This middleware handles data obtained from responses that return either and error or a promise with data.
-If none of the above return, it will throw an exception.
-- `postErrorMiddleware` - This middleware will handle the errors obtained from the postResponseMiddleware.
+- `auth.middelware` - Authenticates the user against the stored credentials on the database (currently based on Mongoose).

 ### Database